 Don’t Forget Closing Costs

 Remember, your monthly mortgage payment and initial down payment aren’t the only costs that you have to shoulder as a buyer.
-There are also closing costs to consider.
+There are also to consider.
 These fees account for all of the charges incurred during the course of the transaction and cover anything from the cost of inspections to title insurance or the cost of retaining an attorney.

 Traditionally, these fees will amount to around 1%-2% of the home’s purchase price and will be split evenly between the buyer and the seller.
 However, in some cases, the seller will agree to take care of the upfront costs and allow the buyer to tack his or her portion onto the mortgage, which means repayment can occur over time.